jacks4ever/CS4910/metasploit-detection-app/frontend/sounds/README.md

 4. You should hear a beep followed by a glass break sound

 ### Full Attack Simulation:
-1. Click **"⚠️ Simulate Attack"** to trigger fake exploit detection
+1. Run the backend detector and generate real attack traffic (or replay the sample test traffic) so the server emits `attack_detected` events
-2. This will test the complete audio sequence during actual attacks
+2. When a live exploit fires, the dashboard will exercise the complete visual + audio sequence automatically

 ### Manual Testing Steps:
 1. **Click "🎵 Enable Audio"** in the status bar (or click anywhere/press a key) to satisfy browser policies